 The world today needs community.
-You and I reach for it, gravitate towards it before we even have the words to describe the feeling we seek.
-Community, that place of authentic, supportive, welcoming and accepting connection, is our natural state.
+You and I reach for it, and gravitate towards it before we even have the words to describe the feeling we seek.
+Community, that place of authentic, supportive, welcoming, and accepting connection, is our natural state.

 Do you have a special group of people who make you feel welcome, like the patrons of the TV sitcom, Cheers, “always glad you came“?
 If you have a group like this, weigh in with your thoughts in the comments below.
 If you don’t but wish that you did, share that too.

 And don’t despair.
 You can build community.
-It’s not only simple, it’s so much fun!
+It’s not only simple, but it’s also so much fun!
 I wrote a book about it to show you how.